Sodium-Hydrogen/slicers-novnc/README.md

-# Superslicer noVNC Docker Container
+# Orca/Prusa/Super-slicer noVNC Docker Containers

 This is a fork of [Prusaslicer noVNC](https://github.com/helfrichmichael/prusaslicer-novnc)